Otoplasty: Post-surgical recovery

 The internal sutures usually are permanent (non-absorbable), but the surgical wound or wounds can be sutured with either absorbable sutures or with non-absorbable sutures that the plastic surgeon removes when the surgical wound has healed.
-Depending upon the deformity to be corrected, the otoplasty can be performed either as an outpatient surgery or at hospital; while the operating room time varies between 1.5 to 5 hours.
+Depending upon the deformity to be corrected, the otoplasty can be performed either as an outpatient surgery or at hospital; while the operating room time varies between 1.5 and 5 hours.

 For several days after the surgery, the otoplasty patient wears a voluminous, non-compressive dressing upon the corrected ear(s), and must avoid excessive bandage pressure upon the ear during the convalescent period, lest it cause pain and increased swelling, which might lead to the abrasion, or even to the necrosis of the ear's skin.
 After removing the dressing, the patient then wears a loose headband whilst sleeping for a 3–6-week period; it should be snug, not tight, because its purpose is preventing the corrected ear(s) from being pulled forward, when the sleeping patient moves whilst asleep.
 An overly-tight headband can abrade and erode the side surface of the ear, possibly creating an open wound.
 A dressing does not have to be worn if the patient was operated upon with the stitch method.